Skin (2008 film): Plot

 Now Sandra must live her life as a coloured woman in South Africa for the first time, restricted to housing with no running water and no sanitation, and struggling on little income.
 Although she feels more at home in this community, she desperately misses her parents and yearns for a reunion.
 She and her mother make attempts to communicate but are consistently thwarted by Sandra's father.
 Late in his life, when he is too sick to act on his own, he reconsiders and asks his wife to take him to visit Sandra.
 Sandra's mother, angry that his new-found guilt had surfaced only after he had for 10 years stubbornly ignored her own emotional torment and longing for a reunion, refuses his request and says that neither of them deserves Sandra's forgiveness.

 Eventually, Sandra's marriage to Petrus deteriorates and he becomes physically abusive.
 She leaves him, taking their two children with her.
 Sandra looks for her parents but finds they had since moved from her childhood home.
 Not knowing where they are, Sandra continues with her life, raising her children by herself.

-When the country's apartheid government comes to an end, there is renewed interest in her story by the media.
+When the country's apartheid system is dismantled in the early 1990s, there is renewed interest in her story by the media.
 Sandra's mother sees Sandra interviewed on television and writes to her to tell her of her father's death two years earlier.
 The letter provides no return address nor any other clue as to Sannie's whereabouts, but receiving it prompts Sandra to renew her search.
 Eventually, she finds her mother living in a nursing home and the two are happily reunited.